acxz/StringCases.jl/README.md

 library is more easy to read and succinct.
 It is also more generic, using a union type to allow upper/lower/title/any cases and being able to split tokens either on a delimiter or to match tokens based on a pattern.
-The delimiter can be [specified as a character, collection of characters, string, regular expression, or a function](https://docs.julialang.org/en/v1/base/strings/#Base.split) and a pattern can be specified with a regex.
-Default pattern regexes are provided that allow you to match based on case changes, acronyms, numbers, and combinations thereof.
+The delimiter can be specified as a character or a string and a pattern can be specified with a regex.
+Default pattern regexes are provided that allow you to match based on case changes, acronyms, numbers, and combinations thereof with the constructor.
 Compared to [kasechange](https://github.com/pearxteam/kasechange) which is using a [boolean for allowing only upper/lower cases](https://github.com/pearxteam/kasechange/blob/6c274238ddae339b7cd0d50751855b710facf223/src/commonMain/kotlin/net/pearx/kasechange/formatter/CaseFormatterConfigurable.kt#L15) and only allows specifing string splits via